zwilsoncc/docs/CONTRIBUTING.md

 - Your reason for making them
 - A request for feedback if required (add [WIP] to your title)

-Congratulations, you've just made your first pull request to the ZEIT Documentation!
+Congratulations, you've just made your first pull request to the Vercel Documentation!

 The rest of this section relates to other scenarios you may encounter whilst contributing and may not be applicable just yet, so feel free to [read ahead](#platform-and-usage-documentation).
 If you want to know what you should do in the event changes are requested to your pull request, or your master branch becomes out of sync with the official repository, read on below: